flutter/samples/game_template/README.md

 The game compiles and works out of the box.
 It comes with things like a main menu, a router, a settings screen, and audio.
-When starting your gamedev project, that is likely everything you will need.
+When building a new game, that is likely everything you will need at first.

 When you're ready to enable the more advanced integrations, like ads and in-app payments, read the _Integrations_ section below.